All-Hands-AI/OpenHands/agenthub/README.md

 A `task` is an end-to-end conversation between OpenDevin (the whole system) and the user, which might involve one or more inputs from the user.
-It starts with an initial input (typically a task statement) from the user, and ends with either an `AgentFinishAction` initiated by the agent, or an error.
+It starts with an initial input (typically a task statement) from the user, and ends with either an `AgentFinishAction` initiated by the agent, a stop initiated by the user, or an error.

 A `subtask` is an end-to-end conversation between an agent and the user, or another agent.
 If a `task` is conducted by a single agent, then it's also a `subtask`